msawady/reacji-github-issue/README.md

-# slack-reacji-issue
+# reacji-github-issue
-Slack bot creating GitHub issue with a specific Reacji
+Slack-bot create GitHub issue with a specific Reacji.